Private charter available: £5,990

 Depending on availability guests can add in an extra night by visiting Loch Goil.
-Please note a 6-night cruise is only available as part of the flexible booking in April and October and requires a minimum of three people booking.

 Holy Loch to Loch Riddon.
 After boarding at 3pm and a safety briefing we depart Holy Loch heading south west along the magnificent Firth of Clyde.
 Toward Point often has minke whale and basking shark reports and there are frequent pods of dolphins and harbour porpoises.
 We pass through the tranquil coastal waters of the Kyles of Bute with natural harbours, sheltered beaches and tidal narrows, providing stunning scenery.
 At around 8pm we arrive at secluded Loch Riddon, a sea loch opening from the Kyles of Bute and surrounded by mountains, and anchor off a beautiful country house with its own wharf and "Admiral steps" and enjoy dinner in perfect peace and tranquillity.
 Seals are a familiar sight including the more rare and misnamed "common" seal.
 At night phosphorescence can often be seen because of the high density of plankton.
 Under the water there are langoustine, crabs (swimmer, shore, hermit and large crabs that are good to eat) lobsters and scallops that are regularly caught by the local fishermen as well as fish to be caught.
 This area is on the edge of the line of total darkness and is one of the most southern places in Europe to experience the stars as you never have before, with no light pollution at our anchorages at night.